Bristol Energy Cooperative is committed to recycling revenue from our community energy business activity into community action supporting others in:

 Dr Elaine Forde – Fuel Stories: a community energy engagement model

-International charity donation
+International charity donations

 Climate change is a truly international issue, with some of the worst effects falling on people who are least responsible for causing it.

-In 2018 BEC made a donation of £2,500 to Solar Aid
+In 2018 we made a donation of £2,500 to Solar Aid.

 Megawatt Community Energy Fund